Sukh-Virk/Traditional-vs-Meme-Stock-Analysis/README.md

 ## How to Run the Project

 To run this project follow these steps.
 First run `python Code/news_data.py` and `python Code/Stocktwits_data.py`.
 These files will get the csv files needed for analysis.
 Examples can be found under the Data folder.
-Then run `python Code/Sentiment_Analysis.py`, `python Code/models.py` to do some analysis on each stocktype.
+Then run `python Code/Sentiment_Analysis.py', `python Code/models.py`, and 'python Code/news_analysis.py' to do some analysis on each stocktype.
 Lastly, run `python Code/models.py` to see predictions on and differences between meme stocks and tradtional stocks.
 These files will output visuals.
 Examples can be found under visuals folder.

 ## NLTK Downloads